 I got up early the next morning, and was on the way up the trail to the top at 6.30am.
-It was a cool morning and I knew I’d made a good decision stopping for the night instead of climbing in the hot afternoon.
+It was a cool morning and I knew I'd made a good decision stopping for the night instead of climbing in the hot afternoon.
 I made fast progress, and by 8am I was at the only difficult bit of the climb, a rocky section over a narrow ridge.
-It wasn’t always easy to see the best way over, and I was really glad I had gone down to San Carlos de Apoquindo last year instead of continuing in the dark.
+It wasn't always easy to see the best way over, and I was really glad we had gone down to San Carlos de Apoquindo last year instead of continuing in the dark.
 It would not have been nice trying to clamber over the rocks by torchlight.

 On the other side, it was a short and easy walk to the summit.
 I got there before 9am and felt happy to have finally got here.
 It had been my target for four years.

 I headed down.
 By 11.30 I was back at my camp, and I packed up.
 At 12, three friends passed by - they were climbing in the one day while I'd preferred to spend a night camping.
 I said hi to them and carried on down.
 The way to San Carlos was steep and dusty, and with only one pole it was miserable going.
 I kept on slipping and progress was slow.
 Just after I'd slipped yet again and put my hand into a thorny bush, I met another friend who was heading to Alto del Naranjo.
 I feigned enjoyment, and carried on down.
 I ran out of water before I got to San Carlos and was incredibly thirsty when I arrived.
 Luckily there was a tap there and I drank several litres before heading home.
 I drank many more when I got there.